Impact

 Risk and Exploitability

-The CVSS score is 1.6, indicating a very low severity from a technical standpoint.
-EPSS data is not available, and the CVE is not listed in CISA’s KEV catalog, suggesting limited commercial exploitation.
-However, the attack vector is likely internal or during use of continuous integration pipelines, where build failures could inadvertently leak sensitive data to build log viewers.
-The vulnerability requires a failed frontend build to trigger the log write, so an attacker would need to induce a build failure or already have access to logs of a failed build.
+The CVSS score of 1.6 indicates a low severity from a technical standpoint.
+The EPSS score is < 1%, suggesting a low probability of exploitation.
+The vulnerability is not listed in CISA’s KEV catalog, indicating limited known commercial exploitation.
+The attack vector is likely internal or within continuous integration pipelines, where a build failure could inadvertently leak sensitive data to anyone with access to the logs.
+The flaw requires a failed frontend build to trigger the log write, so an attacker would need to cause a build failure or already have access to the logs of a failed build.

 OpenCVE Enrichment